heinemannj/huawei_solar_hems/README.md

 | ![Dashboard-2](assets/dashboard-2.png) |

 - **PV Solar forecasts** by the usage of [Solcast integration](https://github.com/BJReplay/ha-solcast-solar)
-  </br>This custom component integrates the [Solcast Hobby PV Forecast API](https://solcast.com/free-rooftop-solar-forecasting) into HA.
+  <br>This custom component integrates the [Solcast Hobby PV Forecast API](https://solcast.com/free-rooftop-solar-forecasting) into HA.
 - **EPEX Spot electricity price forecasts** by the usage of [EPEXSpot integration](https://github.com/mampfes/ha_epex_spot)
-  </br>This custom component adds electricity prices from the European Power EXchange ( [EPEX Spot](https://www.epexspot.com/en/about) ) into HA.
+  <br>This custom component adds electricity prices from the European Power EXchange ( [EPEX Spot](https://www.epexspot.com/en/about) ) into HA.
-  </br>It covers Austria, Belgium, Denmark, Germany, Finland, France, Luxembourg, the Netherlands, Norway, Poland, Sweden, the United Kingdom and Switzerland at this time.
+  <br>It covers Austria, Belgium, Denmark, Germany, Finland, France, Luxembourg, the Netherlands, Norway, Poland, Sweden, the United Kingdom and Switzerland at this time.
 - **Hourly Weather forecasts**
 - **House load and batteries SOC forecasts** by the usage of the [EMHASS Add-on](https://github.com/davidusb-geek/emhass-add-on)
-  </br>[EMHASS](https://github.com/davidusb-geek/emhass) (Energy Management for Home Assistant) is an optimization tool designed for residential households connected to HA.
+  <br>[EMHASS](https://github.com/davidusb-geek/emhass) (Energy Management for Home Assistant) is an optimization tool designed for residential households connected to HA.

 ### Monitoring